-In support of a Newt of color: Diversity in the wizarding world
+In Support of a Newt of Color: Diversity in the Wizarding World

 Marissa Lee is one of the co-founders of Racebending.com, a fan-driven media advocacy organization that promotes equality and representation.

 Who will play Newt Scamander?
-The most recent rumors suggest that Doctor Who star Matt Smith is Warner Bros’ top picks for the role.
+The most recent rumors suggest that Doctor Who star Matt Smith is Warner Bros’ top pick for the role.
 Plenty of Harry Potter fan sites—MuggleNet included—have speculated on the young actor who would end up taking the role of the magizoologist living in New York in the 1920s.
 One common thread?
 Nearly all of the proposed potential actors have been white.

 As moviegoers, we’re so used to seeing the main character be a white male that Newt Scamander’s race is treated as a given.
 In 2015, the Ralph J. Bunche Center for African American Studies at UCLA released its second diversity report, which that found that 74% of lead roles go to men, and 83% of lead roles go to white actors.
 A USC study on race and ethnicity in popular films in 2013 found that 52.1% of all speaking roles went to white male actors.

 But why not a Newt of color?
 Or at least an opportunity for talented young actors of color to be considered for the role?

 Bring up the potential for a lead actor of color, and one of the first arguments to shoot down the idea will inevitably be that “most British people are white.”